≡ Menu

 • Being a diligent and results-oriented professional…

-• The greatest assets I bring to the table are my unique experience, passion, and self-motivation…
+• The greatest assets I bring are my unique experience, passion, and self-motivation…

 • I have a proven talent for collaborating with and motivating colleagues…